-The Directors do not believe that the implementation of new standards, amended standards and interpretations issued but not yet effective and have not been early adopted early will have a material impact once implemented in future periods
+The Directors do not believe that the implementation of new standards, amended standards and interpretations issued but not yet effective will have a material impact once implemented in future periods.

 2.5.
 Foreign currency

 2.5.1.
 Functional and presentation currency